 Carbon Dioxide (CO2) Plume Geothermal - CPG™ technology is the next generation of geothermal, lowering both the capital and operating cost for electricity production and expotentially increasing the geographic extent.
 This simultaneously allows power generators to lower their costs while meeting their customers’ and regulators’ demands for 24/7, emission free power.

 Our technology permanently, safely, and profitably stores vast quantities of CO2 in the earth to harvest geothermal energy, store energy from electric grids and thermal energy from low-carbon above-ground sources, such as solar thermal farms and decarbonized fossil energy power plants.
 Our system is recharged when supply exceeds demand and discharged when demand exceeds supply.
-Our technology minimizes water usage associated with power generation, while generating water by removing it to assure safe underground pressures.
+Our CPG™ technology acts like a belowground battery, ready to turn off and on as needed.

 Turning Wind & Solar into dispatchable, baseload (24/7) renewables.